 Computer scientists, IT specialists, software developers, data scientists are all part of IT professionals but they do completely different jobs.
 Software developers possess several programming languages and can build new computer programs and software.

 They also test existing software for errors and find solutions.
 By now Germany has more than 13,000 open vacancies for this position, almost a third more than a year ago.

 Moreover, don’t miss the post about HOW TO GET A JOB AS A SOFTWARE ENGINEER IN GERMANY.

 Despite the many medical students in Germany, the country sees staff shortages among doctors, which automatically makes them one of the most sought-after professions ever.

-Doctors are in short supply in Germany, they officially part of the shortage list.
+Doctors are in short supply in Germany, they are officially part of the shortage list.
 Currently, over 2,000 positions for doctors couldn’t be covered.
 Many small clinics and small cities/villages are struggling to attract new employees.

 Shortages exist in general practitioners, specialists, and in-hospital doctors.
 The prerequisite for this profession is usually a six-year medical degree which is recognized in Germany.

 Germany is a paradise for engineers, with extensive numbers of production companies, I feel like every second person is an engineer.
-Despite that, engineers fall into a list of shortage professions, which make job search uncomplicated for foreigners.
+Despite that, engineers fall into a list of shortage professions, which makes job search uncomplicated for foreigners.

 Almost all majors of engineering are in high demand in Germany, particularly mechanical, automotive, and electrical.